Anticipatory Action DRR Resilience and Climate Specialist

 ✨Showcase Relevant Experience

 Prepare to discuss your previous experiences that align with the role.
-Highlight specific projects or initiatives where you've successfully implemented anticipatory action or resilience strategies, especially those that had a positive impact on children and communities.
+Highlight specific projects or initiatives where you've successfully implemented strategies for climate resilience or disaster risk reduction, especially those that had a positive impact on children and communities.

 ✨Align with Organisational Values